Multimedia

 Introduces the pipeline to finalize projects for distribution.
 Explores methods and technologies used for marketing, streaming, media outlets, publications and social media.
 Covers quality control and accessibility.
 Prerequisite: MM 235 or instructor permission.
 Audit available.

 MM 237.
-Video Compositing and Effects.
+Motion Graphics and Compositing.
 4 Credits.

-Introduces the creation of motion graphics using industry standard software.
+Introduces the creation of motion graphics using industry-standard software.
 Illustrates the basic concepts of motion graphics, as well as the functions and capabilities of the software tools including their extensive compositing, keying, animation, and special effects capabilities.
+Recommend: MM 231.
 Prerequisites: MM 230, MM 235.
 Audit available.

 MM 239.
 Advanced Video Editing.
 4 Credits.

-Continues to develop and explore post-production design and delivery of digital video and audio for multimedia projects and television.
-Continues to build upon the basic techniques of video editing, color correction, audio development, media compression formats and codecs for video delivery using industry standard software.
-Analyzes, evaluates, and critiques existing video projects.
+Explores and develops post-production design and delivery of digital video and audio for multimedia projects.
+Builds upon the basic techniques of video editing, color correction, and sound design for video delivery using industry-standard software.
+Analyzes, evaluates, and critiques video projects.
 Prerequisite: MM 235.
 Audit available.

 Covers foundational game engine workflows, scripting concepts, and best practices.
 Introduces concepts and processes for design and creation of 2D and 3D spaces for games and wide-ranging applications: art, education, simulation, architectural visualization, interactive storytelling and other current or emerging applications.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisite/Concurrent: MM 112 or instructor permission.
 Audit available.

 Introduces the practice of sound editing for video projects.
-Examines multiple methods and workflows including synchronization of sound with picture, modification to maximize intelligibility, dialog replacement, the creation, collection and use of sound effects and music, mixing, and conforming sound to distribution standards.
-Prerequisites: MM 235 or instructor permission.
+Examines methods for audio mixing, sound design, dialog repair, synchronization of sound with picture and conforming sound to distribution standards.
+Explores the creation and use of sound effects, foley, and music.
+Prerequisites: MM 129, MM 235 or instructor permission.
 Audit available.

-Provides overview, exploration and practice of field sound recording for video projects.
-Examines multiple concepts, methods and techniques including preproduction, microphone use, signal routing, mixing and improving sound recording in challenging acoustical environments.
-Prerequisites: MM 235 or instructor permission.
+Provides an overview, exploration and practice of field sound recording for video projects with an emphasis on dialogue capture for narrative productions.
+Examines multiple concepts, methods and techniques including pre-production, microphone use, signal routing, mixing and improving sound recording in challenging acoustical environments.
+Prerequisites: MM 129, or instructor permission.
 Audit available.

 MM 248.
 AR/VR Fundamentals and Development I. 4 Credits.